OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/monitoring-and-diagnostics/monitoring-enable-alerts-using-template.md

                 "Total"
             ],
             "metadata": {
-                "description": "How hello data that is collected should be combined over time."
+                "description": "How the data that is collected should be combined over time."
             }
         },
         "windowSize": {
             "type": "string",
             "defaultValue": "PT5M",
             "metadata": {
-                "description": "Period of time used toomonitor alert activity based on hello threshold.
+                "description": "Period of time used to monitor alert activity based on the threshold.
 Must be between five minutes and one day.
 ISO 8601 duration format."
             }
         },
         "sendToServiceOwners": {
             "type": "bool",
             "defaultValue": true,
             "metadata": {
-                "description": "Specifies whether alerts are sent tooservice owners" }
+                "description": "Specifies whether alerts are sent to service owners" }
         },
         "customEmailAddresses": {
             "type": "string",
             "defaultValue": "",
             "metadata": {
-                "description": "Comma-delimited email addresses where hello alerts are also sent" }
+                "description": "Comma-delimited email addresses where the alerts are also sent" }
         },
         "webhookUrl": {
             "type": "string",
             "defaultValue": "",
             "metadata": {
-                "description": "URL of a webhook that will receive an HTTP POST when hello alert activates."
+                "description": "URL of a webhook that will receive an HTTP POST when the alert activates."
             }
         }
     },